WisDOT North Central Region road construction update - Wausau Pilot & Review

 Description: The existing pavement will be removed and replaced with new asphalt pavement.
 Curb ramps will be replaced and upgraded to meet current Americans with Disabilities Act (ADA) standards.
 Spot repairs will be made to the existing curb & gutter, traffic signals, and inlets.
 Signs will be replaced.
 Thermoplastic will be added at two snowmobile crossings.

-Work scheduled: Crews will be removing and replacing pavement on the inside lanes and two-way left-turn lane and install new loop detectors.
+Work scheduled: Pavement removal and replacement on the inside lanes and two-way-left-turn-lane.
+Crews will also install new traffic signal detectors.

 Traffic Impacts: Single lane closures in each direction.